tyson-swetnam/agic-2022/docs/ide.md

 [RStudio Workbench](https://www.rstudio.com/products/workbench/){target=_blank} -  is an integrated development environment for R, a programming language for statistical computing and graphics.
 It is available in two formats: RStudio Desktop is a regular desktop application while RStudio Server runs on a remote server and allows accessing RStudio using a web browser.

 ## On-Demand Cloud-based IDE

+Free services running virtual machines on the cloud allow you to start and work in your browser.
+These include Google's Collaboratory (CoLab), the MyBinder Project, GitHub's CodeSpaces, and GitPod.

 [CoLab](https://colab.research.google.com/){target=_blank} - Google's CoLaboratory starts a Jupyter Notebook, limited in size but can be increased with subscription.